edeprince3/v2rdm_casscf/README.md

 ---
 * **POSITIVITY** (string):

     The positivity conditions enforced in the computation.
 Allowed values include DQG, DQ, DG, D, DQGT1, DQGT2, and DQGT1T2.
 The default value is DQG.

+* **CONSTRAIN_D3** (bool):

+    Enforce the additional condition that D3 be possitive and correctly contract to D2?
+Default false.

+* **CONSTRAIN_SPIN** (bool):

+    Do constrain the expectation value of spin squared?
+Default true.

 * **E_CONVERGENCE** (double):